VISmodding/VIS-DMG-2.0/README.md

 ![image](images/feeedforward_cap_fix.png)

 When you are sure on the power board installation you can proceed to populate all the boards.
+If you want to implement the so called "bass mod" you have to use 10 uF caps for C52 and C53 while the 1 uF caps reported in the BOM are for the normal gameboy bass.
+I personally like the better sound given by the bass mod.
 See in this case also the [setup video DMG v1](https://youtu.be/e4qCekoWYW4) to understand how solder the IPS wheele and the audio taller.

 I remember you that all the tactile switches must be soldered with the orientation shown in the following old image.